You can enter a perio exam in a patient's record.

-Tooth navigation script - Select whether you want enter primarily pocket depths or gingival margin.
-A selection frame will appear next to the specified measure (PD or GM) during the exam by default, but you can toggle between pocket depth to gingival margin as needed.
+Tooth navigation script - Select whether you want enter primarily pocket depths, primarily gingival margins, or the pocket depth and then the gingival margin at each measurement site.
+A selection frame will appear next to the applicable measure (PD or GM) during the exam by default, but you can toggle between pocket depth and gingival margin as needed.

-Tip: To enter pocket depths first and then gingival margins, select Pocket Depth as the script, start the exam, enter pocket depths, save the exam, restart (or edit) the exam, select Gingival Margin as the script, enter gingival margins, and then save the exam.
+Tip: If you are not using the script that allows you to enter pocket depths and gingival margins at each measurement site, to enter pocket depths first and then gingival margins, select Pocket Depth as the script, start the exam, enter pocket depths, save the exam, restart (or edit) the exam, select Gingival Margin as the script, enter gingival margins, and then save the exam.
 Or, you can enter gingival margins first and then pocket depths by making the script selections in the opposite order than just explained.

 Script - Select the method that you will use to move around the patient's mouth to take perio measurements.

-Enter Bld and Sup [#] teeth after measurement sites - Enter the number of teeth that you must measure before you can start entering bleeding and suppuration (for example, if you enter four, you must enter measurements for Distal, Center, and Mesial on the Facial side of teeth one through four) unless you clicktap a different area of the exam than where the script starts.
+Enter Bld and Sup [#] teeth after measurement sites - Enter the number of teeth that you must measure before you can start entering bleeding and suppuration (for example, if you enter four, you must enter measurements for Distal, Center, and Mesial on the Facial side of teeth 1-4) unless you click (or tap) a different area of the exam than where the script starts.
 Zero indicates that you can start entering bleeding and suppuration immediately upon starting the exam.
-Also, as you follow the script to continue charting, the selection frame for BOP and Sup trails behind the current position by the specified number of teeth (as with our example of four, if the current position is tooth 10, the selection frame for BOP and Sup is on tooth six).
+Also, as you follow the script to continue charting, the selection frame for BOP and Sup trails behind the current position by the specified number of teeth (as with our example of four, if the current position is tooth 10, the selection frame for BOP and Sup is on tooth 6).

 The options for entering a perio exam become available.